mathworks/thingspeak-arduino/README.md

 HTTP status code of 200 if successful.
 See Return Codes below for other possible return values.

 ## setStatus
 Set the status of a multi-field update.
 Use status to provide additonal details when writing a channel update.
-Additionally, status can be used by the ThingTweet App to send a message to Twitter.
 ```
 int setStatus (status)
 ```